Written By Deb Hopper, Occupational Therapist

 Teaching in classrooms can be challenging, but also can be extremely rewarding.
 There is such a mix of students these days with learning disabilities, diagnoses including autism, ADHD, other developmental difficulties, kids with trauma and a history of abuse, other behavioural difficulties, as well as typical learners and gifted and talented students.
 It is a hard call for a teacher to engage all levels of students throughout the learning day and week.
 My admiration for teachers is truly astounding!
 With such a diverse range of students, sensory issues that impact learning is an area that is developing current research.

-Sensory issues that impact learning can contribute to the discussion about how to set up responsive classrooms, how to teach and encourage children’s emotional resilience from day to day and strategies for classroom management techniques of behaviour (link to recent article on classroom management please)
+Sensory issues that impact learning can contribute to the discussion about how to set up responsive classrooms, how to teach and encourage children’s emotional resilience from day to day and strategies for classroom management techniques of behaviour.

 So why bother with the sensory piece in the classroom?
 This concept of the impact and benefit of considering sensory processing in classrooms is well understood by many teachers and schools, however, in some classrooms and schools that I visit locally and in my travels around the country, the concept of considering the sensory piece of classroom environments and behaviour management strategies is a foreign concept.